-Use of planetarium for constellation identification, understanding of right ascension and declination, and basic astronomical measurements of our moon, planets, and stars.
+Constellation identification, understanding of right ascension and declination, and basic astronomical measurements of our moon, planets, and stars.
 Occasional telescopic observations using CSM's observatory.
-With ASTR 100, ASTR 115, or ASTR 125, satisfies lab requirements for UC and California State Universities.
+With ASTR 100, ASTR 115, or ASTR 125, satisfies lab requirements for

+UC and California State Universities.
 Extra supplies may be required.
 Letter Grade Only.
 Degree Credit.